 Is advised the use of Triptorelin previously to a cancer treatment on Women to reduce the risk of oocyte loss caused by chemotherapy, nevertheless the efficacy of this action is not proven and it should not be taken as an infallible precautionary measure.

-The use of Triptorelin can cause hypoestrogenism (estrogen deficiency), which is manifested in hot flushes, headaches and osteoporosis.
-Other patients have reported a change in bone density, that is why is required a continuous measurement of the bone mineral density levels in people that has been using this peptide for a long-term treatment.
+The use of Triptorelin can cause hypoestrogenism (estrogen deficiency), which is manifested in hot flushes, headaches, and osteoporosis.
+Other patients have reported a change in bone density, that is why it required a continuous measurement of the bone mineral density levels in people that have been using this peptide for a long-term treatment.